bridgecrewio/checkov/README.md

 Default is `LOG_LEVEL=WARNING`.

 #### Skipping directories
-To skip files or directories, use the argument `--skip-path`, which can be specified multiple times.
+To skip files or directories, the argument `--skip-path` can be used,which can be specified multiple times.
 This argument accepts regular expressions for paths relative to the current working directory.
 You can use it to skip entire directories and / or specific files.

 By default, all directories named `node_modules`, `.terraform`, and `.serverless` will be skipped, in addition to any files or directories beginning with `.`.
 To cancel skipping directories beginning with `.` override `IGNORE_HIDDEN_DIRECTORY_ENV` environment variable `export IGNORE_HIDDEN_DIRECTORY_ENV=false`

 You can override the default set of directories to skip by setting the environment variable `CKV_IGNORED_DIRECTORIES`.
- Note that if you want to preserve this list and add to it, you must include these values.
+ Kindly note that if you want to preserve this list and add to it, you must include these values.
 For example, `CKV_IGNORED_DIRECTORIES=mynewdir` will skip only that directory, but not the others mentioned above.
 This variable is legacy functionality; we recommend using the `--skip-file` flag.

 #### VSCODE Extension